anoma/nspec/docs/architecture-2/engines/p2p.juvix.md

 ## P2P intelligence engine (PIE 🥧)

-The P2P intelligence engine (PIE) is where all of the magic happens.
+The P2P intelligence engine (PIE) is where all the magic happens.
 The PIE takes information from higher protocol layers, including entanglement and bandwidth usage / routing preferences, and collects measurements internally (latency, available routes) which are both used to inform decision-making,